jeffbski/joi-full/README.md

 var Joi = require('joi-full'); // includes joi-date-extensions
 ```

-Note: if you are using webpack with a babel loader you may need to exclude `joi-browser` from being run through babel again.
+Note: if you are using webpack with a babel loader you may need to exclude `joi-full` from being run through babel again.

 In your webpack.config.js loaders, add an `exclude: [ /joi-full/ ]`